-Our strategy to focus on development of novel drug candidates discovered by third parties requires us to enter into license agreements with such third parties.
-In addition, we may enter into collaborative agreements to commercialize our products, such as our strategic alliance with King.
+Our strategy to focus on drug development requires us to enter into collaborative agreements with third parties, such as our strategic alliance with King.
 Such agreements are generally complex and contain provisions that could give rise to legal disputes, including potential disputes concerning ownership of intellectual property under collaborations or disputes concerning the scope of collaboration activities.
 Such disputes can delay or prevent the development of potential new drug products, or can lead to lengthy, expensive litigation or arbitration.
 Other factors relating to collaborative agreements may adversely affect the success of our drug candidates, including:

-- the development of parallel products by our collaborators or by a competitor; - arrangements with collaborative partners that limit or preclude us from developing certain products or technologies; - · premature termination of a collaborative agreement; or - failure by a collaborative partner to devote sufficient resources to the development of our potential products.
+- the development of parallel products by our collaborators or by a competitor; - arrangements with collaborative partners that limit or preclude us from developing certain products or technologies; - premature termination of a collaborative agreement; or - · failure by a collaborative partner to devote sufficient resources to the development of or legal defense of our potential products.